puppetlabs/puppetlabs-apache/README.md

 ##### `service_enable`

 Determines whether Puppet enables the Apache HTTPD service when the system is booted.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 ##### `service_ensure`

 Determines whether Puppet should make sure the service is running.
-Valid options: 'true' (equivalent to 'running'), 'false' (equivalent to 'stopped').
+Valid options: '`true`' (equivalent to 'running'), '`false`' (equivalent to 'stopped').
 Default: 'running'.

-The 'false' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to 'false', which is useful when you want to let the service be managed by another application, such as Pacemaker.
+The '`false`' or 'stopped' values set the 'httpd' service resource's `ensure` parameter to '`false`', which is useful when you want to let the service be managed by another application, such as Pacemaker.

 ##### `service_name`